ldsec/cellCNN/cellcnnPoseidon/README.md

 ## Introduction

-This is the Repository for Semester Project in Computer Science II (12 credits) of Shufan Wang at [Laboratory of Data Security (LDS)](https://lds.epfl.ch/), EPFL 2021.
+This folder is for Semester Project in Computer Science II (12 credits) of Shufan Wang at [Laboratory of Data Security (LDS)](https://lds.epfl.ch/), EPFL 2021 to generate several benchmarks for comparison of optimized protocols with POSEIDON [1].

 ## Current Settings